Love in the Wild: Updates

 Winners Ken and Yanina got married in the Dominican Republic on January 17, 2015.
 They have two children: daughter Andi (born January 8, 2016) and son Lennox (born August 2018).

-Ben and Michelle were married on October 26, 2013, but divorced in 2014.
-Summer and Chase announced their engagement in September 2014.
+Runner-ups Ben and Michelle were the first couple to get married, doing so on October 26, 2013.
+Summer and Chase announced their engagement September 2014.
 They were married on March 4, 2016.
+All couples remain together as of 2024.

-Jesse Wilson was a contestant on SyFy's reality game show Opposite Worlds.
+Jesse Wilson was a contestant on Syfy's reality game show Opposite Worlds.

 Reception

 Love in the Wild received mixed reviews from critics, with Metacritic scoring a 47 out of 100.

 Emily Yahr of The Washington Post said that the best part of the show was all about the "sweeping views of Costa Rica", however, it did not go "far enough in any direction to make the premise intriguing to watch."

 Love in the Wild premiered to a 2.2/6 rating in adults 18/49 and was watched by 6.48 million viewers.
 The premiere was the third most watched program of the night, and it was first in its timeslot.
 The premiere was the seventh most watched show that week.